 Board of Directors

 All of our directors are employed at nonprofit organizations, or have extensive experience working at nonprofit organizations.
-All white-bodied board of directors have completed at least one “me and white supremacy” learning course.
+All white-identifying board of directors have completed at least one “me and white supremacy” learning course.
 These are unpaid positions.

 “After years of experience in social justice non-profits, I have seen how DEI trainings fall short of the deep relationship building, ethics of care and cultural deprogramming tools that are needed to restore our communities from white supremacy culture.
 Apokalypsis’ work goes beyond typical DEI models by incorporating somatic, relational and sometimes spiritual practices to provide capacious frameworks that support cascading processes beyond the initial workshops.
 I joined Apokalypsis because of the community around this organization—a community that is committed to unlearning and undoing the legacies of settler colonialism and reimagining what care, accountability, reconciliation, and relatonship-based culture change look like between and among white folks and folks of color.
 Apokalypsis is in it for the long haul.”